-The McKinney-Vento Program is federal legislation that provides legal protection to children and youth experiencing a housing crisis.
-Contact the McKinney-Vento liaison at your child's school for more information.
-See Board Policy regarding Students Experiencing Homelessness.
+The McKinney-Vento Program provides legal protection and support services to children and youth experiencing a housing crisis.
+Contact the School Social Worker/ SAP Counselor at your child's school for assistance.
+See www.wcpss.net/mckinney-vento for more information.